 Do you really need to know these differences?
 Well, if you’re only going to be printing occasionally, probably not.
-However, a deeper understanding of your equipment will be a huge advantage when you move onto printing larger and more complex items.
+However, a deeper understanding of your equipment will be a huge upside when you move onto printing larger and more complex items.
 Without further ado then, let’s jump right in.

 Table of ContentsHide